vocdoni/dvote-solidity/README.md

       ✓ Should reject updates from extraneous accounts (1397ms) ✓ Should override the entity name (1363ms)
       ✓ Should emit an event (4020ms)
-    Text List records
-      ✓ Push a Text List record (1521ms)
-      ✓ Set a Text List record (2260ms)
-      ✓ Remove a Text List record (4342ms)
-      ✓ Should fail updating non-existing indexes (142ms) ✓ Should fail removing non-existing indexes (2591ms) ✓ Should reject pushing values from extraneous accounts (538ms) ✓ Should reject setting values from extraneous accounts (1117ms) ✓ Should emit events on push (447ms)
-      ✓ Should emit events on update (3458ms)
-      ✓ Should emit events on remove (3914ms)

   Namespace contract
     ✓ should deploy the contract (192ms)